oravirt/ansible-oracle/README.md

 - You'll need to manually download the Oracle software and make it available to the control-machine (either locally or on a web-server) before running the playbook.
 - Also, parts of the playbooks are not idempotent (yet), meaning it will actually try to perform some of the installations again and they will fail.
 Will be fixed.
 - All roles are built on Oracle Linux 6, but should work with any Redhat6-based system.
+- Storage options only supports block devices at the momenti (FS & ASM).
+Will add support for NFS

 <b>The different roles are:</b>